-Tip: Put butter in the freezer minimum 2 hours but preferably overnight before use for a more flakey and buttery dough.
+Tip: Put the butter in the freezer minimum 2 hours but preferably overnight before use for a more flaky and buttery dough.

-- Freeze Butter: Place your butter in the freezer for a minimum of 2 hours but preferably overnight.
+- Freeze the butter: Place your butter in the freezer for a minimum of 2 hours but preferably overnight.

 - Water + Lemon Mixture: Mix water and lemon juice and set aside.

 - Dry Ingredients: In a large bowl, mix flour and salt.
-This is going to sound like home economics book but you need everything to be cold to produce a flakey pastry.
+This is going to sound like home economics book but you need everything to be cold to produce a flaky pastry.
 Feel free to put the bowl of flour in the fridge to chill, around 15 minutes or you can leave it overnight too.

-- Grate the Butter: On the larger side of a cheese grater, grate the frozen butter directly into the flour mix.
+- Grate the butter: On the larger side of a cheese grater, grate the frozen butter directly into the flour mix.
 Stir the butter into the flour, do this as you go.
 It is easier to mix it several times than doing it at the end when you are done grating everything.
 Frozen butter is the secret ingredient of this recipe.
 The colder the butter the flakier the pastry.
-So remember, this is a shortcut short crust pastry, so we aren’t folding and doing that whole process so the flakey texture will depend mostly to the state of the butter you are using.
+So remember, this is a shortcut short crust pastry, so we aren’t folding and doing that whole process so the flaky texture will depend mostly to the state of the butter you are using.
 I’m all for process but if you get a great result with less work then I’m all for that.

 - Wet Ingredients: Add in the liquid, holding a little back just in case you don’t need it all.
 Using your hand bring your pastry together gently.
 You want to add just enough water to bring the pastry together.
-Too much water will not yield you a flakey dough.
+Too much water will not yield you a flaky dough.
 I normally starts at 4 tbsp, then I am gradually adding 1 tbsp at a time.
 The sign to stop is when you can already form the dough into a ball.